How To Leash Train A Dog To Walk

 Key Takeaways

-• To leash train your dog, start by introducing the harness and leash in a quiet indoor space using treats to create positive associations with wearing them.
+• To leash-train your dog, introduce the harness and leash in a quiet indoor space, using treats to create positive associations with wearing them.

 • Practice moving in different directions indoors, gradually increasing the time spent wearing the gear before going to outdoor training sessions.